duxuhao/Xuhao-Du-CV/cv.md

 - The Marshall Centre for Infectious Diseases Research and Training, UWA

    -- Working as a full time research officer in the Marshall Centre, using machine learning in gut disease diagnosis.

-   -- The research centre is established by the Noble Laureate Barry J Marshall.
+Achieve 90% diagnosis accuracy.
+Patent under review.

 * [Project Website](http://crowdresearch.uwa.edu.au/project/noisy-guts-project/).